-Since May 2016, the citizens of the Bay Area have been shocked and appalled by revelations of the abuse of power by Bay Area police officers.
+In May 2016, the citizens of the Bay Area were shocked and appalled by revelations of the abuse of power by Bay Area police officers.
 The accused officers are in 6 different law enforcement agencies.
 The central figure caught in the eye of the storm is a teenage girl.
 She says that she has worked in the Bay Area’s commercial sexual exploitation marketplace since she was 12.

 On September 1, 2016, the newly-formed Coalition to Restore Public Trust (CORPT), learned that this young victim had been shipped to a so-called “rehab” facility in Florida where she was promptly arrested, charged with a felony and carted off to jail.

 Three horrifying truths have emerged in this crisis of corruption: (1) her sexual exploitation was cultivated, condoned and encouraged by law enforcement officials; (2) she is not the only child caught up in the Bay Area’s network of police sexual predators; and (3) her swift transformation from rape victim to felony assailant sends a clear message to all commercially sexually exploited youth in the Bay Area that you best not say anything to anybody.

 Media Exploitation of “Celeste Guap”

 For months, the teenage girl who was raped and exploited by police officers was the highlight of the news.
 “Celeste Guap” was everywhere – from CNN to Youtube.
 Some reporters demanded answers from police officials and focused on the lack of accountability and the pervasiveness of the problem.
 Others elevated “Celeste Guap” to a Kardashian-like celebrity status.
 Almost every interviewer seemed to ignore the obvious facts that she was a victim who was robbed of her childhood and that she needed a lawyer bad.